Avoiding Your Feelings by Focusing on Your PartnerBy Dr. Margaret Paul

 November 23, 2009

 Addictions can take many forms.
-One fairly common yet subtle form is to start a conversation to get your partner involved with you so that you don't have to feel and take responsibility for your feelings.
+One common yet subtle form is to focus on your partner so that you don't have to feel and take responsibility for your feelings.

 Leon often struggled with feeling empty inside.
 Inner emptiness is a symptom of a lack of love inside, and Leon frequently created this inner lack of love with his self-judgments and staying in his head - ignoring his feelings.
 Sometimes he would fill the emptiness with food, work or TV.
 But other times he would act out addictively by bringing up issues - generally the same issues over and over - with his wife Susan.